 Results from this published study support the use of ether containing sprays to kill ticks.
 These sprays are approved by the TGA for use on human skin in Australia.
-The study results also support the following ASCIA recommendations.
+The study results support the following ASCIA recommendations.

 To prevent allergic reactions to ticks do NOT forcibly remove the tick.
 Disturbing the tick may cause the tick to inject more allergen-containing saliva.
 The options are to: